If you’re looking for a small, sweet and ridiculously adorable dog to call your own, you might consider the Morkie.

 They’re Easily Hurt With VERY Small Children

-Something that is worth considering is the fact that this very small dog can be easily hurt by other animals and by small children.
+Something that is worth considering is that a very small dog can be easily hurt by other animals and by small children.

-If you’re thinking of getting a dog as a family pet, waiting until your youngest turns 5 is a good idea!!
+If you’re thinking of getting a dog as a family pet, waiting until your youngest turns over 5 in age is a good idea!!